bproai/pieverse-desktop/Business Plan/Deep Research - pricing tiers.md

   Designed for mid-to-advanced developers, our tool offers production-grade features and superior control, helping you work more efficiently with your preferred AI service.
 - **Clear Account Requirement:**
   Please note that to use the full capabilities of our tool, you must have an active ChatGPT or Claude account and/or obtain the necessary API key(s).
 This ensures you understand that our product is a value-added enhancement to your existing AI platform.

----

-This two-tier model, combined with clear communication about the account and API key requirements, positions your product as a powerful, value-enhancing tool for developers who are already investing in ChatGPT or Claude services.

-Would you like further adjustments or additional details on this pricing page copy?